Monash-University-Physics-Astronomy/monashspa/docs/install.rst

     !pip install monashspa

 followed by return.
 The package should now install.
 You only need to do this once.
+Note the exclamation mark at the beginning.

 -------------------
 Upgrading monashspa